HectorVilas/odin-tic-tac-toe/README.md

 - - ✔️3 marks of the same player must form an horizontal, vertical or diagonal line
 - - ✔️if there's a line, the game ends, the player that made the line wins
 - - ✔️when another game starts, first play is for the player that lost
-- - ❓on a tie, the starting player is chosen at random
+- - ~~on a tie, the starting player is chosen at random~~ always change turns

 ## update 1